We use cookies to improve your experience.

 The numbers from our client work align perfectly with broader industry trends.
 Teams using generative systems report 40-60% faster feature shipping, while enterprises see development time for complex interfaces drop from months to weeks.
 What makes these results remarkable isn't just speed - it's that the final interfaces are measurably better than their static counterparts.

-How Enterprises Use Generative UI for Chat Interfaces and Forms
+How Enterprises Use GenUI for Chat Interfaces and Forms

 Traditional chatbots feel rigid because they're built on decision trees written months before real users arrive.
-Our generative UI approach turns this model inside out - the AI builds interfaces dynamically based on what users are trying to accomplish right now.
+A generative UI approach turns this model inside out — the AI builds interfaces dynamically based on what users are trying to accomplish right now.

 We implemented this pattern in our MDMA framework for a Latin American bank's compliance system.
 Instead of forcing relationship managers through predetermined flows, the system generates forms dynamically based on conversation context.
 When a client mentions "suspicious activity," the AI immediately builds an incident report form with the exact fields needed for that transaction type.
+Relationship managers see only the fields relevant to their specific case — eliminating unnecessary scrolling and reducing form completion time.

 Education and FinTech Applications with Dynamic UI Examples